Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Discussion and Limitations

 \textbf{False Positives and False Negatives.} In principle, the performance of our detection method is closely related to the classification capacity of target classifiers.
 Some false positives and false negatives are caused by the ambiguous images, which are essentially hard to classify for the target classifier.

-As shown in Figure 18, an image consisting of various fruits is labeled as \textit{Pineapple}, but GoogLeNet can tell that with only 19.55\% confidence.
+As shown in Fig. \ref{Fig18}, an image consisting of various fruits is labeled as \textit{Pineapple}, but GoogLeNet can tell that with only 19.55\% confidence.
 This is really not a strong prediction.
 The sample is also considered as a \textit{Lemon} with 10.85\% confidence and a \textit{Jackfruit} 9.43\%.
 After being denoised by our filter, the image is misclassified as \textit{Lemon} and results in a false positive.
 However, we think that neither the model nor the proposed detection filter is to blame for the false positive, but the ambiguity within the image is.
 The confusing images cannot only result in false positives, but also false negatives.
-Take an adversarial example generated with FGSM as example, the image shown in Figure 19 is perturbed from \textit{Pineapple} to \textit{Sea Anemone} but only with 19.76\% confidence.
+Take an adversarial example generated with FGSM as example, the image shown in Fig. \ref{Fig19} is perturbed from \textit{Pineapple} to \textit{Sea Anemone} but only with 19.76\% confidence.
 GoogLeNet gives a weak prediction for it.
 And our detection method also fails to detect this adversarial example and produces a false negative.

-There are quite a few ambiguous images like the two examples in our test set, which brings down the precision rate as well as the recall rate.
-For the ambiguous samples, inspecting more predict classes might be necessary rather than just the top one with the highest confidence.
-We can compare the predict vectors to find a difference for detection as done in~\cite{xu2017feature}, if a trained threshold is available.
+There are quite a few ambiguous images like the two examples in our experiment set, which brings down the precision rate as well as the recall rate.
+For the ambiguous samples, inspecting more predict classes (e.g. top five predictions) might be necessary rather than just the top one with the highest confidence.

-The above phenomenon also implies that the stealthy adversarial examples may can be generated by purposefully touching off an incorrect but weak prediction.
-We will further analyze the phenomenon and seek a new attack technique.